MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-cert.md

 ### Create the NDES Service Account

 The Network Device Enrollment Services (NDES) role runs under a service account.
 Typically, it is preferential to run services using a Group Managed Service Account (GMSA).
 While the NDES role can be configured to run using a GMSA, the Intune Certificate Connector was not designed nor tested using a GMSA and is considered an unsupported configuration.
+The deployment uses a normal services account.

-1. Sign-in to a domain controller or an administrative workstation using _domain administrator_ equivalent credentials.
+Sign-in to a domain controller or management workstation with access equivalent to _domain administrator_.

-2. In the navigation pane, expand the node that has your domain name.
+1. In the navigation pane, expand the node that has your domain name.
 Select **Users**.
-3. Right-click the **Users** container.
+2. Right-click the **Users** container.
 Hover over **New** and then select **User**.
 Type **NDESSvc** in  **Full Name** and **User logon name**.
 Click **Next**.
-4. Type a secure password in **Password**.
+3. Type a secure password in **Password**.
 Confirm the secure password in **Confirm Password**.
 Clear **User must change password at next logon**.
 Click **Next**.
-5. Click **Finish**.
+4. Click **Finish**.

 > [!IMPORTANT]
-> Configuring the service's account password to **Password never expires** may be more convenient, but it present a security risk.
+> Configuring the service's account password to **Password never expires** may be more convenient, but it presents a security risk.
 Normal service account passwords should expire in accordance with the organizations user password expiration policy.
+Create a reminder to change the service account's password two weeks before it will expire.
+Share the reminder with others that are allowed to change the password to ensure the password is changed before it expires.

 ### Create the NDES Service User Rights Group Policy object